Why do people use your services?

 How far in advance do I need to book your services?

 The easy answer is that we'll take as much time as you can give us, especially if you have a closing looming.
-If an estate sale is the service we'll provide, we need a minimum of 2 weeks of unlimited access to the home in order to effectively sort, display, research and price the contents.
+For most estate sales, we need a minimum of 2 weeks of unlimited access to the home in order to effectively sort, display, research and price the contents.
 Of course, we would need to visit the home in advance of that.
 You need to contact us at least a month prior to the dates you are hoping for.
 We only book one sale at a time, and therefore the best advice we can offer is that you should contact us immediately to at least arrange for the on-site visit.

 What's the best time of the year to have an estate sale?

-In this area, ANY weekend's a good weekend for a sale, with the exception of the weekend after Thanksgiving and Christmas through New Year's Day.
+In this area, ANY weekend's a good weekend for a sale, with the exception of mid-December through New Year's Day.
 But boy, those first sales in January are usually REALLY well-attended ... everybody's itching for a new year of treasure hunts!

 There are valuable items in the home, such as fine jewelry, artwork, a large collection of something, or fine antiques.
 Should I call some dealers to buy those items before I call you?